gtumedei/chrome-extension-template/README.md

 # chrome-extension-template

 A template for building Chrome extensions with Deno, TypeScript, Vite, Solid.js, and Tailwind CSS.
+For a Node-based version, check out the [node](https://github.com/gtumedei/chrome-extension-template/tree/node) branch.

 ## Getting started